xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-020.md

 In this lesson, we'll explore how to implement multi-user collaborative editing functionality.

+-   Classification and implementation of CRDTs
+-   An example of collaborative editing using Loro
+-   End-to-End encrypted CRDTs
+-   Implementation of multiplayer cursors

 ## CRDT {#crdt}

 What is CRDT?
 The following introduction comes from [What are CRDTs].
 The collaborative features of Google Docs / Figma / Tiptap are all implemented based on it.
 This article also compares the characteristics of CRDT and OT in detail: